deep-model/Automatic_Speech_Recognition/README.md

 ## [Linked White Paper](https://github.com/deep-model/Automatic_Speech_Recognition/blob/main/ASR_Report_M.Harper.pdf)
-# AI-Driven Speech Recognition Models
-# End-to-End ASR with Nvidia NeMo toolkit ASR
+# AI-Driven Workflows for Automatic Speech Recognition with Nvidia NeMo toolkit for ASR

 ## [Veiw Project List](https://github.com/deep-model?tab=repositories)

 **Abstract**: AI-based  speech recognition is a rapidly growing field of research which has transformed the way humans interact not only with machines but with each other.
 Speech recognition is considered a technology that enables machines to understand